A Kind of Magic: "One Vision"

 After Queen's contribution to Live Aid, Freddie Mercury was enthusiastic about the band and soon after called them to go to the studio and write a song together which became "One Vision".
-All four band members were credited as songwriters; however, Roger Taylor stated in an interview with Australian TV that originally it had been his song, with lyrics reflecting Martin Luther King Jr. He joked "that rotter Freddie" changed all his lyrics with additions like "one shrimp, one prawn, one clam, one chicken", and even name-checked John Deacon.
+All four band members were credited as songwriters; however, Roger Taylor stated in an interview with Australian TV that originally it had been his song, with lyrics reflecting Martin Luther King Jr. He joked that "that rotter Freddie" changed all his lyrics with additions like "one shrimp, one prawn, one clam, one chicken", and even name-checked John Deacon.
 Brian May played the opening synth section using a Yamaha DX-7.
 The sessions were filmed and later released on the 2003 DVD set Greatest Video Hits 2.
 The song does not appear in Highlander, but was used in the 1986 movie Iron Eagle.

 "A Kind of Magic"

 "A Kind of Magic" was written by Taylor.
 He has admitted writing down some lyrics, which proved to be the basis for both "One Vision" and "A Kind of Magic", something made obvious by the demo of the song appearing for the first time on the 2011 Universal bonus EP, which mixes some lyrics.
-Later on, unbeknown to Taylor who was off to the US for a few days, Mercury took it over, "polished" the lyrics, added the bassline, some connectors and re-arranged the structure.
+Later on, unbeknownst to Taylor who had gone to the US for a few days, Mercury took it over, "polished" the lyrics, added the bassline, some connectors and re-arranged the structure.
 Regardless, the new, more pop-oriented version was still credited to Taylor.
 It was this version that was featured on the album, released as a single and included their auxiliary live musician, Spike Edney, playing some keyboards.
 The heavier, rockier alternate version, also making its official debut on the 2011 Universal bonus EP, played during the end credits of Highlander.
 The song was covered by Elaine Paige in 1988 on her album called The Queen Album.

 "One Year of Love"

 "One Year of Love" is a song by John Deacon.
 The album version features him playing Yamaha DX7 synth, a string orchestra conducted by Lynton Naiff and a saxophone played by Steve Gregory.
 Deacon decided to substitute the guitar components with a saxophone solo after a discussion with May, who does not appear in the song.
-It was released as a single only in France and Spain, and appeared during a bar scene in Highlander.
+It was released as a single only in France and Spain, and appeared during a bar scene and an instrumental piano version appeared in a scene where Connor Macleod was in Brenda Wyatt's apartment in Highlander.
 It was also covered by Elaine Paige on The Queen Album in 1988 and later by Dutch singer Stevie Ann in 2006.